 How do I get started?

-You are welcome to attend any Sunday Service to become familiar with our church and meet its members through our social hour just afterward.
+You are welcome to attend any Sunday Service to become familiar with our church and meet its members through our “Coffee & Conversation” time (1st, 4th, 5th Sundays) or “Second Hour” offerings (2nd, 3rd Sundays) just after the services.
 Ask for a name tag so we will have a chance to greet you by name and offer you some information that may help you decide if this is the right choice for you.
 Feel free to direct questions to other members or our greeters at the Membership table as you enter our parlor.
-If you just want to sit through a Sunday program to gain an impression first, that is also encouraged and welcomed.
+In addition, on the first Sunday of the month, our Membership Team offers a Newcomers Corner in Fellowship Hall after the service to answer any questions.
+If you just want to sit through a Sunday program (or several) to gain an impression first, that is also encouraged and welcomed.

-To sign up for the next Exploring Membership Class contact Lorraine Ellis at firstname.lastname@example.org.
+To add your name to a notification list for the next Exploring Membership Group, contact Lorraine Ellis at email@example.com.